yolorollo/docs/README.md

 ## Why use Docs ❓
 Docs is a collaborative text editor designed to address common challenges in knowledge building and sharing.

-It offers a scalable and secure alternative to tools such as Google Docs, Notion (without the dbs), Outline, or Confluence.

 ### Write
 * 😌 Get simple, accessible online editing for your team.
 * 💅 Create clean documents with beautiful formatting options.